csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 - XML data can be represented as tree structures, with nodes corresponding to elements and attributes.
 Nesting of elements is reflected by the parent-child structure of the tree representation.

 - Path expressions can be used to traverse the XML tree structure and locate data.
 XPath is a standard language for path expressions, and allows required elements to be specified by a file-system-like path, and additionally allows selections and other features.
-XPath also forms part of other XML query lan- guages.
+XPath also forms part of other XML query languages.

 - The XQuery language is the standard language for querying XML data.
 It has a structure not unlike SQL, with **for**, **let**, **where**, **order by**, and **return** clauses.
 However, it supports many extensions to deal with the tree nature of XML and to allow for the transformation of XML documents into other documents with a significantly different structure.
 XPath path expressions form a part of XQuery.
 XQuery supports nested queries and user-defined functions.